-- 9.3.1 Fuel cell systems that are supplied by natural gas, propane, or fuel oil and that are located in residences shall not be required to have fire-rated separations. - 9.3.2 Fuel cells that are supplied by methanol, ethanol, or other alcohol fuels and that are located in residences shall not be required to have fire-rated separations if the fuel cell power system meets requirements 9.3.6.1 through 9.3.6.4. - 9.3.3 Clearances from combustible construction and other combustible materials shall be in accordance with manufacturer's instructions; NFPA 31, Standard for the Installation of Oil-Burning Equipment; NFPA 54, National Fuel Gas Code, or NFPA 58, Liquefied Petroleum Gas Code.
+- 9.3.1 Fuel cell systems that are supplied by natural gas, propane, or fuel oil and that are located in residences shall not be required to have fire-rated separations. - 9.3.2 Fuel cells that are supplied by methanol, ethanol, or other alcohol fuels and that are located in residences shall not be required to have fire-rated separations if the fuel cell power system meets requirements 9.3.6.1 through 9.3.6.4. - 9.3.3 Clearances from combustible construction and other combustible materials shall be in accordance with manufacturer's instructions, NFPA 31, NFPA 54, or NFPA 58. - 9.3.4 Indoor use of fuel cell power systems that operate without ventilation air from the outside shall be provided with limit controls that will not permit room ambient oxygen levels to drop below 18 percent unless it can be demonstrated by other means that the oxygen level will not drop below 18 percent. - 9.3.5 The exhaust system materials shall be compatible with the exhaust gas and any resulting condensate. - 9.3.6 Fuel cell power systems using a flammable liquid as a fuel shall be located outside unless they meet the requirements for indoor installations in Chapters 1 through 8 or meet all the requirements in 9.3.6.1 through 9.3.6.4. - 9.3.6.1 The fuel cell power system enclosure plus the connected indoor liquid fuel piping shall contain less than 0.019 m3 (5 gal) of liquid fuel during all modes of operation, standby, and shutdown. - 9.3.6.2 The bulk fuel storage shall be located outside. - 9.3.6.3 The indoor fuel piping shall be of solid pipe or tube or all-welded, soldered, or brazed construction up through the fuel cell power system enclosure. - 9.3.6.4 The fuel cell power system shall be equipped with leakage detection and automatic isolation of the indoor fuel piping from the outdoor bulk fuel supply upon detection of fuel leakage using pump stoppage, valve closure, or other appropriate means as determined by the manufacturer.
+Outdoor bulk fuel storage located at an elevation above the fuel cell power system shall be equipped with an automatic isolation valve at the tank.

-- 9.3.4 Indoor use of fuel cell power systems that operate without ventilation air from the outside shall be provided with limit controls that will not permit room ambient oxygen levels to drop below 18 percent unless it can be demonstrated by other means that the oxygen level will not drop below 18 percent. - 9.3.5 The exhaust system materials shall be compatible with the exhaust gas and any resulting condensate. - 9.3.6 Fuel cell power systems using a flammable liquid as a fuel shall be located outside unless they meet the requirements for indoor installations in Chapters 1 through 8 or meet all the requirements in 9.3.6.1 through 9.3.6.4. - 9.3.6.1 The fuel cell power system enclosure plus the connected indoor liquid fuel piping shall contain less than $0.019~\rm m^3$ (5 gal) of liquid fuel during all modes of operation, standby, and shutdown. - 9.3.6.2 The bulk fuel storage shall be located outside. - 9.3.6.3 The indoor fuel piping shall be of solid pipe or tube or all-welded, soldered, or brazed construction up through the fuel cell power system enclosure. - 9.3.6.4 The fuel cell power system shall be equipped with leakage detection and automatic isolation of the indoor fuel piping from the outdoor bulk fuel supply upon detection of fuel leakage using pump stoppage, valve closure, or other appropriate means as determined by the manufacturer.
-Outdoor bulk fuel storage located at an elevation above the fuel cell power system shall be equipped with an automatic isolation valve at the tank. - 9.3.7 Fuel cell power systems that use hydrogen shall be installed in accordance with the manufacturer's instructions and NFPA 55, Compressed Gases and Cryogenic Fluids Code. - 9.3.7.1 Fuel cell systems supplied with a hydrogen fuel supply not exceeding a total of 11.33 m^3 (400 scf) shall not be required to have fire-rated separation.
+- 9.3.7 Fuel cell power systems that use hydrogen shall be installed in accordance with the manufacturer's instructions and NFPA 55. - 9.3.7.1 Fuel cell systems supplied with a hydrogen fuel supply not exceeding a total of 11.33 m3 (400 scf) shall not be required to have fire-rated separation.